Hariyawan/fprpiled/README.md

 Port numbers may be assigned to GUI controls associated to different kind of LED: single color , RGB, double color; the program has a dedicated form which should make such operation quite simple.

 Remember that LEDs have to be connected using resistors of proper value in order to avoid damages.
-Please look around on the Net to gather further informations if you ar not sure about what you're doing (you may find many examples on Pi+LED).
+Please look around on the Net to gather further informations if you are not sure about what you're doing (you may find many examples on Pi+LED).

 I also suggest using a breadbord and GPIO breakout board.